-If Challenger A opts to ‘leave’ or ‘free-hit’ and Challenger B does not, Challenger B advances to the Next Round.
-If both Challengers opt to ‘leave’ or ‘free-hit’, both forfeit progress in the Cup and the Opponent, in the Next Round, receives a ‘bye’.
+If Challenger A opts to ‘leave’ or ‘free-hit’ and Challenger B does not, Challenger B advances to Next Round.
+If both Challengers opt to ‘leave’ or ‘free-hit’, both forfeit progress in Cup and Opponent, in Next Round, receives a ‘bye’.

-Challengers will, for the Cup Game in question, pick a winner and a confidence %, as usual.
-If Challenger A picks the winner correctly and Challenger B does not, Challenger A advances to the Next Round.
-If both Challengers pick the winner correctly, the Challenger with the higher confidence % advances to the Next Round.
-If both Challengers pick the winner incorrectly, the Challenger with the lower confidence % advances to the Next Round.
-If both Challengers tie for prediction, the earlier prediction wins if it is correct, and loses if it is wrong.
+Challengers will, for Cup Game in question, pick a winner and a confidence %, as usual.
+If Challenger A picks the winner correctly and Challenger B does not, Challenger A advances to Next Round.
+If both Challengers pick the winner correctly, Challenger with the higher confidence % advances to Next Round.
+If both Challengers pick the winner incorrectly, Challenger with the lower confidence % advances to Next Round.
+If both Challengers tie for prediction, earlier prediction wins if it is correct, and loses if it is wrong.

-Last Year, Rank 1 had correctly picked a winner of a game 36 times.
-This Year, Rank 4 & Rank 39 correctly picked a winner of a game 38 times.
+‘Ramiz Baba Challenge’ is not easy.
+Last Year, Rank 1 had correctly picked a winner 36 times.
+This Year, Rank 4 & Rank 39 correctly picked a winner of 38 times.
 Most number of correct picks thus increased, though it did not ensure being Rank 1.
 Last Year, Rank 13 had .257 as his final score.
 This Year, Rank 13 had .237 as his final score.
 The competition was stiff.